 The San Juan

-Tip: If you’re making a DIY trip, Texas Hole should no doubt top your list of places to visit—but it will undoubtedly be stacked with eager anglers.
-To avoid the crowds, head south toward the Lower Flats day-use area and work your way north to end your day at T-Hole.
+Tip: If you’re making a DIY trip, Texas Hole should no doubt top your list of spots—but it will undoubtedly be stacked with eager anglers.
+To avoid the crowds, head south toward the Lower Flats day-use area and work your way north to end your day at T Hole.
 If you’d prefer to have a guide, call up Corey or JB at Fisheads and thank me later.

 The Chama The state-record brown trout—a whopping 20½-pounder—was caught on this river back in 1946.
 But you won’t likely catch a new personal best your first time on the Chama—or your fifth.
 Even the most seasoned anglers will agree that the Chama can be challenging, thanks to the sheer number of hiding spots for monster trout.
 That said, with two great stretches of water below the El Vado and Abiquiu dams, this tributary of the Rio Grande has tons of places to land a fish that will make all the hunting worthwhile.
 Andrew Miller

 Tip: Coopers at El Vado offers some great camping options, with tent sites, RV hook-ups, and fully furnished cabins for a multi-day adventure.
 I’d suggest giving yourself no fewer than two days to explore the Chama.
 Head south away from the dam, and get an early start to cover as much ground as possible—you’re going to need the time.